davidtrestini/PNpedia/Core post-Newtonian quantities/Conserved quantities/Energy/Circular orbits/Spinning/Nonprecessing/Without tidal effects/README.md

 # Energy for spinning, non-precessing, compact binaries without tidal deformation on circular orbits

 As pointed out in [arXiv:2504.13245v1](https://arxiv.org/abs/2504.13245v1), there are two distinct notions of energy.
 The conservative energy $E_\mathrm{cons}$ is a constant of motion under the conservative equations of motion.
-The binding energy $E$ enters the flux balance law $\mathrm{d}E/\mathrm{d}t = - \mathcal{F}_E$.
+The binding energy $E$ enters the flux balance law $\mathrm{d}E/\mathrm{d}t = - F_E$.
 The difference between the two is called a Schott term, $E_\mathrm{Schott}$, which is nonvanishing for circular orbits starting at 4PN.
 The expression of the binding energy in terms of the orbital frequency depends on an arbitrary scale $b_0$, which is related to the choice of slicing in relating near-zone and far zone quantities.
 This arbitrary constant also appears in the flux, and drops out of the balance law.

 For spinning, non-precessing (i.e. aligned or antialigned spin) compact binaries without tidal deformation on circular orbits:
 * the file ``energy_conservative.txt`` contains the conservative energy in terms of the orbital frequency $x$
 * the file ``energy_binding.txt`` contains the binding energy in terms of the orbital frequency $x$
 * the file ``energy_Schott.txt`` contains the Schott term in terms of the orbital frequency $x$

+The result is given at 4PN accuracy.

 ## Notations